sguest/TerraFirmaCraft-TNG-Scripts/README.md

 # TerraFirmaCraft-TNG-Scripts
 ## Scripts to make mods behave in a more TFC way ##
 <b>Steps to get the scripts running</b>
-1. You will need to add Just Enough Items & CraftTweaker 2 mods.\n
+1. You will need to add Just Enough Items & CraftTweaker 2 mods.
 2. Launch the game once after installing these mods
 3. Drop `base.zn` into the `[MODPACK]/script` folder.
 4. Drop your chosen mod from the list of other scripts.